 The Celtic Tribes of the Alps

-The Alpine chain was divided from north to south In ancient times: the Alps Poenines (Alpes Poeninae), the Alps Graies (Alpes Graiae), the Alps Cottiennes (Alpes Cottiae) and the Alps Maritimes (Alpes Maritimes).
-The Graies and Poenines Alps extended over different Celtic regions and peoples.
-The Graies include the Tarentaise, the Beaufortain and the Haut-Faucigny.
+The Alpes Graiae and Alpes Poenines extended over different Celtic regions and peoples.
+The Alpes Graiae included the Tarentaise, the Beaufortain and the Haut-Faucigny.
 Valais belonged to the Poenine Alps.
+The Alpes Cottiae and The Alpes Maritimes were in France.
 The Tarentaise and the Valais were important routes to Italy, Gaul and Britain.

-The Ceutrones inhabited the Graies Alps, their capital was Aime (Axima).
-Four tribes inhabited the Poenines Alps: the Nantuaten, the Veragri, the Sedunas and the Uberi.
-The Nantuaten lived in the Rhone valley from Lake Geneva to Saint-Maurice (Agaune) and had Massongex (Tarnaiae) as their capital.
+The Ceutrones inhabited the Alpes Graiae: their capital was Aime (Axima).
+Four tribes inhabited the Alpes Poeninae: the Nantuaten, the Veragri, the Sedunas and the Uberi.
+The Nantuaten lived in the Rhone Valley from Lake Geneva to Saint-Maurice (Agaune) and had Massongex (Tarnaiae) as their capital.

 The Veragri inhabited the valley of Martigny.
 The Sedunas lived in Sion, and the Uberi settled between Sierre, Brig, and the Gotthard (Adulas mons or Columna Solis).

 (source: A. Puéjean, Les Alpes Graies et Poenines à l’époque romaine, Nîmes, 2015).